davidskyline/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Style_guide.md

   ![Form pop-up window](~/user-guide/images/LCA_Style_Guide_Form_Popup.gif)

-- Every panel should have a close button in the top-right corner.
-This can be in the menu bar or it can be a separate button.
+- Every panel should have a close button in the top-right corner of the header bar.

 ## Components